 Step 3: Execute operation

-Click the "Execute Operation" button and "Apply" to keep all changes.
+Click the "Execute Task" button and "Apply" to keep all changes.

 Before you shrink partitions, you should check how much available space you have on your disk so that you can avoid not enough space error if you manually resize your partitions.
 If there is enough space, but you still can't shrink, take the following different solutions for different problems.